|

 - The price of the phone

-is probably the one of the largest startup costs.
-If you want
+is probably one of the largest startup costs.
+If you

 all of

-the bells and whistles, and the latest and greatest handset, be
+the bells and whistles, and the latest and Best

 prepared to pay for it.
 And if the phone is truly the most